camptocamp/c2cgeoportal/doc/integrator/create_application.rst

     served by the parent instance.
 Parent and child instances share the same database, but use dedicated schemas within that database.

-.. note:: For Windows:

-    The ``<project>/static/mobile/touch.tar.gz`` archive must be uncompressed
-    and then removed.

 Put the application under revision control
 ------------------------------------------